-Administration: Means the CEO and other officers and administrators involved in the management of CHELSEA HOSPITAL.
+Administration: Means the CEO and other officers and administrators involved in the management of St. Joseph Mercy Chelsea.

-Advanced Practice Professional or APP: An APP is a healthcare professional, excluding Physicians, Podiatrists, and Dentists, who makes decisions within their professional expertise and the boundaries set by the Board and Medical Staff.
-They must follow laws related to licensure, registration, and certification, as well as the Hospital's Credentialing Policies and Procedures and Policy Manual.

-APPs can be either employed by the Hospital or work independently.
-They are not eligible for Medical Staff Membership.
-The Board decides which health professionals can be APPs.
-APPs can provide direct patient care at the Hospital, but only within the limits of their granted Privileges.
+Advanced Practice Professional or APP: Means a health care professional (other than a Physician, Podiatrist or Dentist) who exercises judgment within the areas of his/her professional competence and the limits established by the Board and the Medical Staff, and in accordance with statutes governing licensure, registration and certification, the Credentialing Policies and Procedures and the Policy Manual.
+APPs include both individuals who are employed by the Hospital and those who are not employed.
+APPs are not eligible for Medical Staff Membership.
+The Board shall designate the categories of health professionals eligible for APP status.
+An APP shall provide direct patient care at the Hospital only within the scope of his or her Privileges.